 Riding to 2050, the San Diego Regional Bike Plan

-The San Diego Regional Bike Plan was adopted to provide a regional strategy for making the bicycle a useful form of transportation for everyday travel.
-It was developed to support implementation of the both the Regional Comprehensive Plan (RCP) and Regional Transportation Plan (RTP).
-The RCP calls for more transportation options and a balanced regional transportation system that supports smart growth and a more sustainable region.
-The RTP calls for a multimodal regional transportation system that includes a regional bicycle network.
+The San Diego Regional Bike Plan was adopted to provide a regional strategy to make riding a bike a useful form of transportation for everyday travel.
+The Regional Bike Plan supports the implementation of San Diego Forward: The Regional Plan, which calls for more transportation choices and a balanced regional transportation system that supports smart growth and a more sustainable region.
 The bike plan provides a critical component of that balanced system, as well as the programs that are necessary to support it.

-As an integral part of the 2050 RTP, the bike plan is part of the Sustainable Communities Strategy mandated by Senate Bill 375.
-Implementation of the bike plan will help the region meet its goals in reducing greenhouse gas emissions and improve mobility.
+Additionally, implementation of the bike plan will help the San Diego region meet its goals to reduce greenhouse gas emissions and improve mobility.
 It also provides benefits to public health by encouraging more people to adopt a physically active mode of transportation for at least some of their trips.
-The bike plan provides detailed information on the structure of the Regional Bike Network, the supporting policies and programs, and the benefits of implementing it.
+The bike plan provides detailed information about the structure of the Regional Bike Network, the supporting policies and programs, and the benefits of implementing it.

 Overview of the Plan Contents